rahulkumar-aws/MLOps-notes/ModelGovernance_and_Explainability.md

 1. Model registration
 2. Validation and approval
 3. Deployment and monitoring
-4. Retirement or archival
+4. Retirement

-Notes:
-Each stage requires controls and documentation — Databricks helps automate these.
+Models move through a lifecycle similar to software.
+Registration records the model, validation ensures accuracy and fairness, deployment enables use, and retirement removes outdated models.
+Governance ensures no step is skipped.

-👉 Databricks Helps: Asset Bundles orchestrate consistent deployments; Lakehouse Monitoring supports runtime monitoring.
+👉 Databricks Helps: Asset Bundles ensure consistent deployments, while Lakehouse Monitoring provides alerts when models drift or degrade.

 ---

 ## Model Version Management
-- Track code, data, and model versions
+- Tracking versions
-- Stage transitions: Staging → Production → Archived
+- Stage transitions
-- Approval gates and rollback options

-Notes:
-Ensures exact model reproducibility across environments.
+- Rollbacks

+Version management ensures teams know which model is in production, which is in staging, and which has been retired.
+Every version is linked to its data and code, so outcomes are reproducible and accountable.

-👉 Databricks Helps: MLflow Model Registry ensures version control with approvals and rollback.
+👉 Databricks Helps: MLflow Model Registry offers versioning, approvals, and rollback workflows.

 ---

 ## Roles & Responsibilities
-- Data Scientist → trains model
+- Data Scientist
-- Model Validator → tests fairness, robustness
+- Model Validator
-- Compliance Officer → checks policies
+- Compliance Officer
-- Model Owner → accountable for production
+- Model Owner

-Notes:
-Clear roles ensure governance success.
+Governance requires clarity in responsibilities.
+Data scientists build models, validators test them, compliance officers check policies, and owners remain accountable.
+This prevents confusion and ensures accountability across teams.

-👉 Databricks Helps: Unity Catalog role-based access controls enforce accountability.
+👉 Databricks Helps: Unity Catalog enforces role-based access controls (RBAC).

 ---

 ## Auditability with Unity Catalog
-- Track lineage: data → feature store → model → deployment
+- End-to-end lineage
 - Fine-grained access control
-- Integrated governance across data and models
+- Integrated governance

-Notes:
-Unity Catalog is the backbone ensuring full audit trail and regulatory compliance.
+Auditability means being able to trace a model’s decisions back to the data and features used.
+Unity Catalog automatically records this lineage, while enforcing access controls across all assets.

-👉 Databricks Helps: Provides lineage graphs and detailed governance.
+👉 Databricks Helps: Provides lineage graphs, audit trails, and detailed access logs.

 ---

 ## Operational Governance
+- Approval gates
+- Monitoring and drift detection
-- Deployment approvals
+- Sunset policies
-- Monitoring: drift, anomalies, performance degradation
-- Retirement of outdated models

-Notes:
-Governance extends beyond deployment to continuous monitoring.
+Governance doesn’t stop after deployment.
+Models must be continuously monitored for accuracy, fairness, and drift.
+Retirement policies ensure outdated or biased models are removed before they cause harm.

-👉 Databricks Helps: Lakehouse Monitoring tracks drift, anomalies, and triggers retraining.
+👉 Databricks Helps: Lakehouse Monitoring tracks metrics and system tables record monitoring events.

 ---

 ## Plannable AI
-- AI that is predictable, reliable, and auditable
+- Predictable
+- Reliable
-- Governance ensures business impact is forecastable
+- Aligned with business
-- Links AI to enterprise planning

-Notes:
-Plannable AI moves organizations away from ad-hoc approaches.
+Plannable AI is AI that can be forecasted, controlled, and trusted.
+With governance and monitoring in place, organizations can move away from ad-hoc deployments and toward predictable, repeatable, and auditable AI systems.

-👉 Databricks Helps: Databricks Asset Bundles ensure reproducibility across environments.
+👉 Databricks Helps: Databricks Asset Bundles make deployments reproducible across environments, supporting Plannable AI.

 ---

 ## Why Explainability?
-- Builds trust with users
-- Regulatory compliance (Right to Explanation)
-- Helps debug and improve models

-Notes:
-Explainability ensures transparency and user confidence.
+- Trust
+- Regulation
+- Debugging

+Explainability builds trust with end users, meets regulatory obligations like GDPR’s “Right to Explanation,” and helps technical teams debug and improve models.
+Without it, AI remains a black box that is hard to trust or scale.

-👉 Databricks Helps: Responsible AI toolkit integrates SHAP (SHapley Additive exPlanations), LIME (Local Interpretable Model-agnostic Explanations), and Fairlearn.
+👉 Databricks Helps: Responsible AI toolkit integrates SHAP, LIME, and Fairlearn for explanations at scale.

 ---

 ## Types of Explainability
-- Global vs. Local explanations
+- Global vs. Local
-- Intrinsic vs. Post-hoc approaches
+- Intrinsic vs. Post-hoc

-Notes:
-Different contexts require different explainability techniques.
+Some explanations show how the whole model behaves (global), while others explain individual predictions (local).
+Some models are inherently explainable (intrinsic), while others require post-hoc techniques.

-👉 Databricks Helps: MLflow artifacts store both global and local explanation outputs.
+👉 Databricks Helps: MLflow artifacts store both global and local explanations as part of each experiment.

 ---